robbinsr/iGemOttawa/README.txt

 (during the construction of the popupMenu), then we control them by changing the names, and toggling their .visible property.

+The PopupMenu class is now a single persisting instance.
+This wasn't even really necessary for the plasmid changes, but it's alot cleaner.

 Similar for the arrows, they're all instantiated and added as children with 0 alpha, then we just adjust the colors and tween them in and out.
 This way the Plasmid class can keep track of it's own arrows, and we don't pass it redundant information.

 There's still alot of room for refactoring though.
 I'll keep going on that for a while longer tonight.

-I didn't really take a look at how the colors will be applied to the arrows, I'll do that as well tonight.